All Articles

 (Full-Length Play, Comedy / 5w)

-Based on the author’s earlier Respecting Your Piers, Curtain Up! is the hilarious story of five women who inherit equal shares in a dilapidated theatre and plan to bring it back to life again.
-They try various fundraising schemes, but their most ambitious is to hold a concert featuring local talent and a world-famous star who agrees to appear for no fee!
+Based on the author’s earlier Respecting Your Piers, this comedy is the hilarious story of five women who inherit equal shares in a dilapidated theater and plan to bring it back to life.
+They try various fundraising schemes, but their most ambitious is to hold a concert featuring local talent and a star who agrees to appear for no fee!
 However, their plans go awry and it’s a race to keep their audience from guessing the truth of the matter.
-Curtain Up! is a fast-paced and very funny comedy with five great roles for women.
+Mothers, daughters and grandmothers unite in this fast-paced and very funny comedy.

 English by Sanaz Toossi (US/UK)